Sri Lanka name 22-man squad for Bangladesh ODIs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COLOMBO: Sri Lanka on Friday named a 22-member ODI squad led by Dimuth Karunarathna for the upcoming Bangladesh tour of the island.
+COLOMBO: Sri Lanka on Friday named a 22-member One-day International (ODI) squad led by Dimuth Karunarathna for the upcoming Bangladesh tour of the island.

-The first of the three one-day internationals will be played on July 26, the second two days later and the final match on July 31.
+The first of the three ODIs will be played on July 26, the second two days later and the final match on July 31.
 All three games will be played at the Premadasa Stadium in Colombo.

-COLOMBO: Sri Lanka on Friday named a 22-member ODI squad led by Dimuth Karunarathna for the upcoming Bangladesh tour of the island.
+COLOMBO: Sri Lanka on Friday named a 22-member One-day International (ODI) squad led by Dimuth Karunarathna for the upcoming Bangladesh tour of the island.

-The first of the three one-day internationals will be played on July 26, the second two days later and the final match on July 31.
+The first of the three ODIs will be played on July 26, the second two days later and the final match on July 31.
 All three games will be played at the Premadasa Stadium in Colombo.